 In Theorem~\ref{thm:identif}, a sufficient identification condition is provided for the most general eMCWM (i.e., the VVV-VVV model).
-In particular, a sufficient condition for the identifiability of the class is established
+In particular, a sufficient condition for the identifiability of the class $\cC$ is established where

-In the following theorem, sufficient conditions for $\cC$ to be identifiable in $\cX \times \mR^p$ are provided, where $\cX \subseteq \mR^p$ is a set having probability one according to the multivariate Gaussian density $\phi_p$.
-In other words, it is proved that the class $\cC$ is identifiable for almost all $\bx \in \mR^p$ and for all $\by \in \mR^d$. \begin{Thm} {\rm Let $\cC$ be the class defined in \eqref{eq:class_gencwm} and assume that there exists a set $\cX \subseteq \mR^p$ having probability equal to one according to the $p$-variate Gaussian distribution such that the mixture of regression models
+In the following theorem, a sufficient condition for $\cC$ to be identifiable in $\cX \times \mR^d$ is provided, where $\cX \subseteq \mR^p$ is a set having probability one according to the multivariate Gaussian density $\phi_p$.

+In other words, this proves that the class $\cC$ is identifiable for almost all $\bx \in \mR^p$ and for all $\by \in \mR^d$. \begin{Thm} {\rm Let $\cC$ be the class defined in \eqref{eq:class_gencwm} and assume that there exists a set $\cX \subseteq \mR^p$ having probability equal to one according to the $p$-variate Gaussian distribution such that the mixture of regression models

 is identifiable for each fixed $\bx \in \cX$, where $\alpha_1(\bx), \ldots, \alpha_G(\bx)$ are positive weights summing to one for each $\bx \in \cX$.
-Then the class $\cC$ is identifiable in $\cX \times \mR^d$. }\end{Thm} \begin{proof} The proof is given in \appendixname~\ref{subsec:identifiability}. \end{proof}
+Then, the class $\cC$ is identifiable in $\cX \times \mR^d$. }\end{Thm} \begin{proof} The proof is given in \appendixname~\ref{subsec:identifiability}. \end{proof}